oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 *Example:*

-Customer will access EBS workload internally over the OCI backbone and EBS external endpoints will be secured by OCI Web Application Firewall (WAF).
+Customer will access EBS workload internally over the OCI FastConnect connectivity solution and EBS external endpoints will be secured by OCI Web Application Firewall (WAF).
+FastConnect is a private, dedicated connectivity which improves security, it supports bandwidths from 1Gbps to 10Gbps.
+An alternative option to FastConnect is Virtual Private Network (VPN).
+VPN could also be a back-up configuration if FastConnect is down.

 ### Workload Monitoring